John Punch (slave): Descendants

 Through continued intermarriage with white families in Virginia, the line of Obama's maternal Bunch ancestors probably were identified as white as early as 1720.
 Members of this line eventually migrated into Tennessee and ultimately to Kansas, where descendants included Obama's maternal grandmother and his mother, Stanley Ann Dunham, also known as Ann Dunham.

 Another line of the Bunch family migrated to North Carolina, where they were classified in some records as mulatto.
-They intermarried with people of a variety of ethnic origins, including European.
+They intermarried with people of a variety of ethnic origins, including Europeans.
 The Bunch (sometimes spelled Bunche) family was established as free before the American Revolution.
-The Bunch surname lines also became associated with the core racially mixed families later known as Melungeon in Tennessee.
+The Bunch surname lines also became associated with the core of racially mixed families later known as Melungeon in Tennessee.

 Bunch family members also lived in South Carolina by the end of the 18th and early 19th centuries.
 Several members of the Bunch family from South Carolina were living in Detroit, Michigan, by the 1900 and 1910 censuses, as a result of moving in the Great Migration.
 Researcher Paul Heinegg, known for his genealogy work on free African Americans of the colonial and early federal periods, believes that Fred Bunche was among those Bunch descendants from South Carolina, as people often migrated in related groups.
 His son, Ralph, born in Detroit, earned a doctorate in political science and taught at the university level.
-He helped plan the United Nations, mediated in Israel, and later served as U.S. Minister to the United Nations, eventually being awarded the Nobel Peace Prize.
+He helped plan the United Nations, mediated in Israel and later served as U.S. Minister to the United Nations, eventually awarded the Nobel Peace Prize.

 Y-DNA testing of direct male descendants of the Bunch family lines has revealed a common ancestry going back to a single male ancestor of African ethnicity.
 Genealogists believe this male ancestor to be John Punch the African.
 He was probably born in present-day Cameroon in Central Africa, where his particular type of DNA is most common.